MinnieAkuma199/ReadMe-Generator/README.md

 ## Description

--I wanted to create a ReadMe file quicker and more professional than what i had in the past.
+- Making a new ReadMe for each project can be very taxing.
+I wanted to create a professional ReadMe file quicker and uniformly than what I had in the past.

--I learned how to import libraries, here I used the inquirer module as well as the fs module.
+-In this project I learned how to import libraries, here I used the inquirer module as well as the fs module.

 [Video of Functionality of Project](https://drive.google.com/file/d/10XIJvXM0wDQZN17kRhIvtXbPMLLR4USE/view)